ki3ani/ki3ani/README.md

 I'm a Software Engineer based in Nairobi!
 </h3>

-<p>I love the entire process of developing simple yet accurate and concise solutions to a wide range of problems.I am mainly interested in API design, Database Management and Applied Machine learning using Data for various solutions and insights</p>
+<p>I love the entire process of developing simple yet accurate and concise solutions to a wide range of problems.I am mainly interested in Software,API design, Database Management and Applied Machine learning using Data for various solutions and insights</p>

 ### 🤝 Connect with me: